NCAA Division I men's basketball tournament: Home court advantage

-On several occasions NCAA tournament teams played their games in their home arena.
+On several occasions, NCAA tournament teams have played their games in their home arena.
 In 1959, Louisville played at its regular home of Freedom Hall; however, the Cardinals lost to West Virginia in the semifinals.
 In 1984, Kentucky defeated Illinois, 54–51 in the Elite Eight on its home court of Rupp Arena.
 Also in 1984, #6 seeded Memphis played the first two rounds on its home court, defeating Oral Roberts and Purdue.
 In 1985, Dayton played its first-round game against Villanova (it lost 51–49) on its home floor.
 In 1986 (beating Brown before losing to Navy) and '87 (beating Georgia Southern and Western Kentucky), Syracuse played the first 2 rounds of the NCAA tournament in the Carrier Dome.
 Also in 1986, LSU played in Baton Rouge on its home floor for the first 2 rounds despite being an 11th seed (beating Purdue and Memphis State).
 In 1987, Arizona lost to UTEP on its home floor in the first round.
 In 2015, Dayton played at its regular home of UD Arena, and the Flyers beat Boise State in the First Four.

 Since the inception of the modern Final Four in 1952, only once has a team played a Final Four on its actual home court—Louisville in 1959.
 But through the 2015 tournament, three other teams have played the Final Four in their home cities, one other team has played in its metropolitan area, and six additional teams have played the Final Four in their home states through the 2015 tournament.
 Kentucky (1958 in Louisville), UCLA (1968 and 1972 in Los Angeles, 1975 in San Diego), and North Carolina State (1974 in Greensboro) won the national title; Louisville (1959 at its home arena, Freedom Hall); Purdue (1980 in Indianapolis) lost in the Final Four; and California (1960 in the San Francisco Bay Area), Duke (1994 in Charlotte), Michigan State (2009 in Detroit), and Butler (2010 in Indianapolis) lost in the final.